 A sacred fire serves as a divine witness of the union of the couple.
 Diya and Arun circle the fire and dropped puff rice into it three times in prayer for a happy, peaceful and prosperous married life.
 On the first round, Arun places Diya’s right foot on the Amni (granite stone) symbolising strength and courage during her married life. he puts a ring on her second toe.
-On the second round this is repeated on the left foot.
+Second round this is repeated on the left foot.
 The third round involves a lighter moment where Arun and Diya compete to find a ring at the bottom of a pot filled with water.
 This game is played to indicate their willingness for mutual restraint and compromise throughout their married life.

 Saptapadi, Aarathi and Asirvadam

 The couple hand in hand take seven symbolic steps to start their journey as husband and wife.
 Two married ladies circle a tray of three lights in front of the couple, this is done for good wishes and to ward off inauspicious forces.
 The ceremony reaches the finale with the couple being blessed by the priest, their parents and family by showering them with yellow rice and flower petals for a long, happy and prosperous life together.

 Love the look of this Indian wedding photography?
 Getting married at Chateau de Malliac or anywhere else for that matter?